kirbysayshi/js13k-2022/README.md

 An enemy is slowed down and can damage an obstacle!
 Eventually the obstacle becomes destroyed.

 Brought in analog sticks again.

+### 2022-08-30

+The player and defense targets can die.

+The game will restart!
+There are levels, and the systems are initialized by the levels themselves rather than being global.

+I think I'm going to call this "Paint a Picture of Death", and the goal will be to create a nice painting as you replace all the miasma with plants.